Document Migration and Vendor Lock-In: A Nightmare Scenario We've All Experienced

 A modular system design allows for parts of the document management solution to be replaced or upgraded without impacting the whole.
 This can be crucial for adopting new technologies or making system improvements with minimal disruption.

-In our case, while FormKiQ is a complete solution for document and enterprise content management, the modular architecture and available source code allows for better upgrades or even replacements of entire functionality with other options.
+In our case, while FormKiQ is a complete solution for document and enterprise content management, the modular architecture and available source code (with some restrictions) allows for better upgrades or even replacements of entire functionality with other options.

 5. Data Portability Services